Free Research Preview. DrugChatter may produce inaccurate information.

 What is Fish Oil?

-Fish oil is a dietary supplement derived from the tissues of oily fish, such as salmon, mackerel, and sardines.
-It's rich in omega-3 fatty acids, particularly EPA and DHA, which have been shown to have numerous health benefits, including reducing inflammation and improving heart health.
+Fish oil, on the other hand, is a dietary supplement derived from the tissues of oily fish, such as salmon, mackerel, and sardines.
+It's rich in omega-3 fatty acids, particularly EPA and DHA, which are essential for heart health.
+Fish oil supplements are often used to support cardiovascular health, reduce inflammation, and improve joint health.

-Combining Vascepa and Fish Oil: Potential Side Effects
+Combining Vascepa and Fish Oil: What You Need to Know

 Expert Insights